otter-player/otter-player/README.md

 ## Customization

-The Otter Player can be easily customized by altering the players default variables in the ```:root``` of your CSS.
+The Otter Player styles can be easily customized by altering the players default variables in the ```:root``` of your CSS.

 ```CSS```